 - No substantive changes in Sections 1, 2, 4, 6, 8, and 10. - In Section 3, language was changed to allow the Board to make annual payments (vs. monthly) into the FCF reserve fund.
-The permitted use of reserve funds was clarified to include major repairs and initial capital investments. - In Section 5, language was added to clarify that special assessments for capital improvements may involve installment payments over a multi-year time period. - In Section 7, assessments may be collected on a monthly, quarterly, biannual, or annual basis. - Section 9 states that the Board can charge interest on assessments paid after the due date.
+The permitted use of reserve funds was clarified to include major repairs and initial capital investments.
+Language will be added to require competitive bidding by the Board for large contracts or projects.
+Additionally, a special meeting of homeowners will be required for any expenditure of 25% or more of the balance in a replacement reserve fund. - In Section 5, language was added to clarify that special assessments for capital improvements may involve installment payments over a multi-year time period. - In Section 7, assessments may be collected on a monthly, quarterly, biannual, or annual basis. - Section 9 states that the Board can charge a late fee and interest on assessments paid after the due date.
 If an assessment is being paid on an installment basis, a failure to pay any installment by the due date may result in the Board accelerating any remaining installments that are due.